devlinih/devlin-ihmacs/README.md

 # Devlin Ihmacs

-A Emacs-like text editor written in Python.
+Devlin Ihmacs is an Emacs-like text editor implemented in Python 3.
+It aims to reproduce the look and feel of Emacs by implementing an editing model based on buffers and modes.

 # Pronunciation